-- D. In the calculation of continuous service, the following periods of time, where applicable, will be excluded: - (1) Unauthorized leaves of absence; - (2) The period of time between a member's resignation and re-hire, if rehired within one year.
+- D. In the calculation of continuous service, the following periods of time, where applicable, will be excluded: - (1) Unauthorized leaves of absence;

-16.7.
+- (2) The period of time between a member's resignation and re-hire, if rehired within one year. - 16.7.
 Seniority List.
 A seniority list shall be kept by the Chief and shall be updated as of May 15 and November 15 of each year.
 A copy shall be available for inspection in a location designated by the Chief.
-If two or more members are determined to have the same seniority, seniority shall be determined by use of the last four (4) digits of each member's last four (4) digits of their Social Security numbers, with greater seniority first-assigned to the member with the lowest number
+If two or more members are determined to have the same seniority, seniority shall be determined by use of the last four (4) digits of each member's Social Security numbers, with greater seniority assigned to the member with the lowest number